jsfuentes/Code-Cheatsheet/Discussion/Comparisons.md

 ### Node vs. JS

-Node takes the JS complier in chrome browser and adds some server logic and io stuff so you can use it on the backend
+Node takes the JS complier in chrome browser and adds some server logic and io stuff so you can use it on the backend.
+So `node filename` lets you run arbitrary js logic where console.log is std.out

 JS is a language